circeco/Applivet-Sass/README.md

 This is a Static Front-End project developed with User-Centric Mobile-First approach.
 It was created as a real-case commercial website for a construction company based in Milan.
 The website includes the main page that display clear and straight-forward info, and a description page that contain photo gallery and more detail descriptions.
 The technologies used are HTML, SASS and JavaScript.
-The site is deployed on ARUBA.it.
+The website is hosted and deployed with ARUBA.it.

 ---
 ---